-Headband AA++ Indica Weed Strain from Bulk Buddy’s Curated Dispensary
+Headband Indica Dominant Hybrid Weed Strain from Bulk Buddy’s Curated Online Dispensary in Canada.

 Headband is an iconic indica hybrid that draws on some solid cannabis genetics to offer buds with visual “bag appeal” and a potent stoney high.
 Although the name Headband may conjure up images of hippies in decorative headgear, it actually refers to the sensation of pressure that builds up around the user’s temples as this strain’s THC dilates blood vessels in the face.

 Headband is a cross between staple strains OG Kush, Master Kush, and Sour Diesel.
 All of these indica heavy hitters endow Headband with a high THC content — it has been measured at between 20% and an impressive 27%.
 Some sources claim that Headband was developed by Colorado-based breeders Reserva Privada — who are also responsible for tasty strains like Kandy Kush and Strawberry Banana.
 Still, others attest to an origin in 707 Headband, a grassroots strain developed in the cannabis promised land of Humboldt County, California; breeders DNA Genetics claim to have studied this “707” strain and recreated its likely genetic profile to produce Headband.